 Although information and metrics can assist decisions and provide direction it is not enough on its own and should not be blindly followed.
 Dr Edwards Deming, credited with improving production in the United States during World War II, stated “many important factors are unknown and unknowable”, there is no substitute for knowledge.

 Real-time Performance Management (RPM) solutions such as TrakSYS can be easily implemented without production disruption and help manufacturers to:

 - Increase capacity with no new capital equipment

 - Improve profitability

-- With measureable ROI and rapid pay back (6 months), TrakSYS™ fuels Lean, Six Sigma, TPM, and Operational Excellence efforts.
+- With measurable ROI and rapid payback (6 months), TrakSYS™ fuels Lean, Six Sigma, TPM, and Operational Excellence efforts.